 For next steps, it is recommended to focus on further embedding the risk management practices into daily operations to ensure sustainability.
 This includes regular updates to training materials to reflect the latest risk management insights and technologies.
 Additionally, expanding the use of analytics and AI for risk prediction should be prioritized to stay ahead of potential issues.
 Finally, conducting a bi-annual review of the risk management framework to adapt to the evolving ecommerce landscape will ensure that the organization continues to mitigate risks effectively and maintain its competitive edge.

-Source: Risk Management Enhancement in Ecommerce, Flevy Management Insights, 2024
+Source: Risk Management Enhancement for a Global Sports Franchise, Flevy Management Insights, Mark Bridges, 2026

 Flevy is the world's largest knowledge base of best practices.